crowdfavorite/wp-favemobile/README.txt

 ## What is Carrington?

 1. An elegant, high-end WordPress theme for end-users.
-2. A developer friendly theme and conventions-based templating system.
+2. A designer and developer friendly theme and conventions-based templating system.
 3. A set of best practices for theme organization.

 ## Basic Theme Concept